GraemeMalcolm/ai-stuff/instructions/05-optical-character-recognition.md

     - **I confirm I have read and understood the notices**: Selected.

 3. Review and create the resource, and wait for deployment to complete.
 Then go to the deployed resource.
-4. View the **Keys and Endpoint** page for your Face resource.
+4. View the **Keys and Endpoint** page for your Cognitive Services resource.
 You will need the endpoint and keys to connect from client applications.

 ## Create a cloud shell